olcf/olcf-test-harness/doc-sphinx/source/user_guide/envvars.rst

     RGT_NODE_LOCATION_FILE      (Node health only) Provides metadata about the physical location of a node to the node health database logging extension.
 Set to "none" (not case-sensitive) to disable.

+    # Logging variables
+    OTH_LOGGING_BACKEND         If set to "loguru" will enable the loguru logging backend.
+All other values will default to the Python logging module.